-Your ATAR is developed from an aggregate produced by adding your results for up to six studies:
+Your ATAR is developed from an aggregate produced by adding your results for up to six studies, with a minimum requirement of 4 sequential Unit 3⁄4 subjects.
+The 4 subjects that contribute to the minimum ATAR is called the Core Four:

-- The scaled study score in English, EAL or Literature. - The next best three scaled study scores permissible - 10% of any fifth and/or sixth permissible subject scores that are available (called increments) - If you have more than six results, the six permissible results that gives the highest ATAR is used.
+- The scaled study score in English, EAL or Literature. - The next best three-scaled study scores permissible - 10% of any fifth and/or sixth permissible subject scores that are available (called increments) - VET subjects can be used to create a score or as a 10% incremental increase - If you have more than six results, the six permissible results that give the highest ATAR is used.